Semiconjugacies Between Relatively Hyperbolic Boundaries: Background

 \begin{defn} A collection of proper, strictly type preserving embedding $i_\alpha:Y_\alpha \rightarrow X_\alpha$ of relatively hyperbolic spaces is said to extend to a collection of {\bf uniform Cannon-Thurston maps} if there exists $M(N) \rightarrow \infty$ as $N\rightarrow \infty$ such that the functions $M_\alpha(N)$ (obtained in Lemma \ref{crit-relhyp} above) satisfy $M_\alpha(N) \geq M(N)$ for all $\alpha$. \end{defn}

-Lemma \ref{crit-relhyp} says that it is enough to consider only the \textquoteleft bounded\textquoteright -part of the electric quasigeodesic in a relatively hyperbolic space $X$ in order to prove existence of \textbf{CT} map, For ease of reference below, we make a definition.
+We shall often abbreviate {\bf Cannon-Thurston} as {\bf CT} in what follows.
+Lemma \ref{crit-relhyp} says that it is enough to consider only the \textquoteleft bounded\textquoteright -part of the electric quasigeodesic in a relatively hyperbolic space $X$ in order to prove existence of \textbf{CT} map.
+For ease of reference below, we make the following definition.